wizeline/instavote/README.md

 the next tasks

 1. Checkout the source code
-2. Setup Python 3.10
+1. Setup Python 3.10
-3. Install Package Dependencies and Auxiliary tools
+1. Install Package Dependencies and Auxiliary tools
-4. Runs Linting and Style checks
+1. Runs Linting and Style checks
-5. Runs Automated Unit Tests
+1. Runs Automated Unit Tests
-6. Checks for LeftOvers in the code
+1. Checks for LeftOvers in the code

+### Fix Linter Issues and Add Coverage Information

+Fixing the first iteration of the code we added the next changes

+1. Fix Linter findings for the `vote` application
+1. Publish Test Results to the Action Run
+1. Introduces `pytest-cov` to track Coverage information
+1. Publish Coverage Data